Link Aggregation

 Overlapping Policies in LAGs

-- Policy-1 is configured to use the filter interface Filter-1, and the delivery interface MLAG-Tool-1.
+- Policy-1 uses the filter interface Filter-1 and the delivery interface MLAG-Tool-1.

-- Policy-2 is configured to use the filter interface Filter-1, and the delivery interface MLAG-Tool-2.
+- Policy-2 uses the filter interface Filter-1 and the delivery interface MLAG-Tool-2.

-- The above two policies will result in a overlapping policy.
+- The above two policies will result in an overlapping policy.
 An overlapping policy will be configured following the naming convention _Policy-1_o_Policy-2.

 MLAG Dynamic Policy | Parent Policy | Delivery Switch/Peer switch |